H3yfinn/transport_data_system/README.md

 > git lfs track "input_data/**"
 > git lfs track "output_data/**"

+(You can see the files that are being tracked by LFS in .gitattributes.)

 This means that as you add files to input_data and output_data push them to github remote, they will be replaced with pointers on the remote server, which point to the files which are stored in the LFS.
 If you were then to clone or pull from the github remote you will be pulling the pointers.
-To download the actual files from the LFS, run the command:
+To download the actual files from the LFS, just run the command which will transform the 1kb pointer files into their actual sized files:
 > git lfs pull